 - Its design is a forced main, which means you do not need to vent the plumbing or have it connected to a vent stack.

-You will want to include a GFCI unit when installing the Saniflo because of the presence of water near an electrical source thanks to the pump and macerator.
-Although this step is not always required, it is considered a best practice.
+You will want to include a GFCI unit when installing the Saniflo because of the presence of water near an electrical source, thanks to the pump and macerator.
+Although this step is not always required, it is considered a good practice.
 You can remove the bowl, and then mark the position of the fixing brackets to take care of this one chore.

 As long as you connect the system to a gray-water distribution pipe in your home, it will eventually lead to your main sewer pipe or septic system – in most cases.
-You should always inspect an alternative connection to ensure you’re not inadvertently installing the unit on a system that sprays the slurry through your sprinkler system or some other pipe.
+You should always inspect an alternative connection to check that you’re not inadvertently installing the toilet on a system that sprays the slurry through your sprinkler system or some other pipe.

 Some clogging issues may occur for customers based on where their upflush location.
 If you are maxing out the 9-foot limitation for your connection, then it may require 2-3 flushes before you get a clean bowl once again.
 We have found that this product typically works better when you can create more of a downward or horizontal connection

-If you’re looking for an affordable and effective way to add a half-bathroom to your home, then give this best-selling model a closer look today.
-Click here to compare prices on Amazon and find the best deal on the Saniflo 023.
+If you’re looking for an affordable and effective way to add a half-bathroom to your home, then give this best-selling toilet a closer look today.

 Best Value Toilet